 Frequently Asked Questions

-No. Although trust lands support select public institutions, trust lands are not public lands.
+Are trust lands public lands?
+No, trust lands are held in trust for specific institutions designated by Congress and are not held in public domain.
 Trust lands were allocated specifically to generate revenue to support designated state institutions, including public schools, hospitals, teaching colleges, and universities.
-While approximately 67% of Utah is open for public access and recreation, SITLA manages about 6% of the state’s acreage for its beneficiaries, which are primarily public schools.
+While approximately 67% of Utah is public land, trust lands comprise only 6% of the state’s acreage.

 What do I need to do to get an approved Application for Permit to Drill (APD) on SITLA lands?